Osip Senkovsky: Life

-Senkovsky was born into an old family of Lithuanian nobility.
-During his study in the University of Vilno he became fascinated with all things oriental.
+Senkovsky was born on his mother's estate in Antagotony, located some 30 miles away from Vilna (Vilnius in modern-day Lithuania, then in the Russian Empire).
+He was born into an old family of Lithuanian nobility.
+During his study in the University of Vilna he became fascinated with all things oriental.
 Having mastered the Arabic, Persian, Turkish, and Hebrew languages, he was assigned to the Russian mission in Constantinople, which occupation gave him ample opportunities to travel in Syria, Nubia, and Egypt.
-In 1821 he returned to the Russian capital, where he got the chair in oriental languages at the University of St Petersburg.
+In 1821 he returned to the Russian capital, where he got the chair in oriental languages at the University of Saint Petersburg.

 In the 1820s, Senkovsky started publishing in the popular periodicals of Kondraty Ryleyev and Faddei Bulgarin.
-He is best remembered for having edited the first Russian "thick journal," Library for Reading (1833-1856), whose lively and humorous style (as Nikolai Gogol put it) attracted to literary journals even those people who had never held a book in their hands.
+He is best remembered for having edited the first Russian "thick journal," Biblioteka Dlya Chteniya (Library for Reading, 1833–1856), whose lively and humorous style (as Nikolai Gogol put it) attracted to literary journals even those people who had never held a book in their hands.

 Senkovsky encouraged new writers.
 He had a strong influence on Yelena Hahn and on Elizaveta Akhmatova.
 In the latter case he not only developed a writer but she regarded him as a parent, Akhmatova would eventually publish her own magazines and in time her own memoir of Senkowsky.